Gavin1937/MoonRegistration/BUILDING.md

   * [Install in MacOS](https://www.geeksforgeeks.org/how-to-install-opencv-for-c-on-macos/)
     * `brew install opencv@4.8.0`
   * [Install in linux](https://phoenixnap.com/kb/installing-opencv-on-ubuntu)
-  * Once you installed OpenCV, remember to set an environment variable `OpenCV_DIR=/path/to/opencv_root_dir`.
-This environment variable will help other software to find OpenCV
+  * **Once you installed OpenCV, remember to set an environment variable `OpenCV_DIR=/path/to/opencv_root_dir`.
+This environment variable will help other software to find OpenCV**
+    * This is mandatory for Windows user.
+    * For other OS, your OS package manager may handle those thing for you, but it's good to set it up.

 ### Build Steps